 Endovenous Laser Treatment – The Procedure

-At Nu Vela Vein Center, Dr. Raffi Dishakjian, the vein specialist of the center, will fist take a full set of baseline pictures of the legs and then perform a Duplex Venous Ultrasound imaging to mark the anatomic location of the problematic vein on the overlying skin.
+At Nu Vela, Dr. Raffi Dishakjian, the vein specialist of the vein clinic, will fist take a full set of baseline pictures of the legs and then perform a Duplex Venous Ultrasound imaging to mark the anatomic location of the problematic vein on the overlying skin.
 Additional points noted by the doctor would include the caliber of the vein, any significant side branches, curved or twisted segments in the vein, and the most suitable needle entry point into the vein—most commonly located just above or below the knee area, depending on which vein is targeted.
 The vein doctor will then insert a tube (catheter) in the vein and pass a laser fiber through it, using Ultrasound guidance.
 After carefully pushing the fiber inside the vein towards the targeted section of the vein, the doctor will inject an abundant quantity of a dilute numbing solution around the vein, which, besides its numbing action, acts like an insulating sleeve and protects the surrounding tissues from heat damage.
 As short bursts of laser energy are delivered and the fiber is withdrawn, the heat applied to the vein wall will destroy its regenerative capacity and the vein will shrink and eventually close.
 The session will end after wrapping the leg with bandages and applying compression stockings.
 Although, patients are awake during the procedure and are able to walk immediately, they are advised not to drive back home as the treated leg may be partially numb.
 Most patients resume their normal activities even on the next day, as pain is bearable and easily manageable with over-the-counter medications, such as Advil.

 BEFORE AND AFTER EVLT PROCEDURE FOLLOWED BY SCLEROTHERAPY